 4. Chat or Send Messages

-Tufts recommends that the community use Jabber to chat with colleagues online.
+Tufts recommends that the community use Microsoft (MS) Teams to chat with colleagues online.

-NOTE: You need to be an administrator on your machine to download and install Jabber.
-If you need assistance installing Jabber, please contact the 24/7 TTS Service Desk.
+NOTE: Faculty and Staff should be using a University-owned and managed machine for to access Tufts services and MS Office is installed and gives access to MS Teams (and other tools).
+You need to be an administrator on your machine to download and install MS Teams.
+If you need assistance installing MS Teams, please contact the 24/7 TTS Service Desk.

-For more information see Cisco Jabber for Chat online guide.
+For more information see Microsoft (MS) Teams online guide.

 5. Store, Access, and Share Files

 Tufts provides Tufts Box for faculty, staff, and students as the recommended tool for secure storage and sharing of Tufts data and documents.
 You need to login using your Tufts Username (UTLN) and Password to access this tool.

 When you save your files in the cloud using Tufts Box (or an alternative storage option), you can always access the latest version of your files no matter where you’re located as long as you’re connected to the internet.

 |How do I create a new file/folder using Box.com?

 |How do I share a file or folder with a colleague for collaboration?